JasonClair/JasonClair.Github.IO/_posts/2019-02-14-Dynamics-365-Enable-SharePoint-Document-Management.md

 You will also receive the added benefit of version control & SharePoint workflows, which can help with document management.

 The ability to search within documents in Dynamics will be lost, but it is possible to search with SharePoint.
 This is something that you will have to decide if it is worth it or not.
-It is possible to have some documents in Dynamics & some in SharePoint
+It is possible to have some documents in Dynamics & some in SharePoint.